8 Advantages And 8 Disadvantages Of Menstrual Cups

 Initially, you might have messy experiences with your menstrual cup.
 I have a little horror story that happened after over a year of wearing a menstrual cup.

 In short, I was on a day trip away from my city, so in the evening, I was still out, and I had to empty my cup.
-I did it in the restroom of one restaurant.
+I did it in the restroom of a restaurant.
 I spilled nearly everything from my cup on the floor and panicked.
 It looked like a murder scene!
 Yikеees.

 The best way to practice removing your cup is while you shower – even if you make a mess, you can easily clean it up.